gipi/blog/_posts/2018-04-21-single-stepping-atmega.md

 layout: post
 comments: true
 title: "Simple stepping an ATmega with a FPGA"
-tags: [electronics, atmega, FPGA, mojo]
+tags: [electronics, atmega, FPGA, mojo, WIP]
 ---

 As continuation of the post about the internals of the [clock]({% post_url 2018-03-15-clock-atmega %})